stablekernel/aqueduct/source/docs/db/db_tools.md

 An application's data model is described by its `ManagedObject<T>` subclasses and their [table definition](modeling_data.md).
 Migration files describe a series of database commands that will create or modify a database schema to match an application's data model.
 Migration files are executed on a database when an application is first deployed and when changes to the data model occur - like adding new `ManagedObject<T>` subclasses or adding an database index to a property.

 A migration file is automatically generated from your code.
 Each migration file contains only the changes made since the last migration file was generated.
 For example, if you began your application with a `Author` type and generated a migration file, the migration file would create the author table.
-If you then added a `Book` type generated a new migration file, the new file would only create the book table.
+If you then added a `Book` type and generated a new migration file, the new file would only create the book table.
 When a migration is used to upgrade a database schema, every migration file that has not yet been run will be run.

 Migration files must be stored in version control so that you can manage multiple databases for different environments.